Capturing the dynamical repertoire of single neurons with generalized linear models: Discussion

 For all results shown, we used a GLM with an exponential nonlinearity.
 To test the dependence of our results on the form of the nonlinearity, we also fit GLMs to several of the behaviors with a ``soft-rectifying'' nonlinearity given by $f(x) = \log\left(1+\exp\left(x\right)\right)$.
-This function grows only linearly for large input values, but still has an exponential decay on its left tail and remains in the family of nonlinearities (convex and log-concave) for which the GLM log-likelihood is provably concave \cite{Paninski04}.
+This function grows only linearly for large input values, but still has an exponential decay on its left tail and remains in the family of nonlinearities (convex and log-concave) for which the GLM log-likelihood is provably concave \citep{Paninski04}.
 For the behaviors tested (tonic spiking, tonic bursting, phasic spiking, and phasic bursting), our results were similar to those with an exponential nonlinearity, though generally not as temporally precise.
 This increased precision is likely due to the fact that an exponential nonlinearity rises more steeply than a linear-rectifying function, causing the conditional intensity to accelerate more rapidly from a low-probability to a high-probability of spiking regime.
-Past studies have shown that an exponential nonlinearity also outperforms a soft-rectified linear function in reproducing the temporal precision of retinal ganglion cell responses to visual stimuli \cite{Pillow08}.
+Past studies have found that responses of both retinal ganglion cells and neocortical pyramidal neurons are well described by a GLM with exponential nonlinearity \citep{Pillow08,Jolivet06}.

 It is worth noting that for many of the dynamic behaviors studied here, the GLM parameters were not strongly constrained by the training data.
+(See "Sensitivity to changes in parameter values" in Appendix.)
 Slight changes in the model parameters did not produce noticeable changes in response, at least for the stereotyped range of input currents and output spike patterns considered.
 The filter parameters were therefore only weakly identifiable, which corresponds to a likelihood function with a very gradual falloff along certain directions in parameter space.
 This uncertainty potentially complicates interpretation of the filters in terms of functions performed by the underlying biophysical mechanism.
 Conversely, it reveals that the suite of behaviors considered by Izhikevich and others can be achieved by a range of different GLMs, and that a richer set of input-output patterns is needed to identify a unique set of GLM parameters.